Sparklers-The-Makers/blog/_posts/2019-07-28-realtime-gps-tracker-with-raspberry-pi.md

 Now let's make a realtime GPS tracker using this hardware setup:
 ## Software Part:
-So here we have to do 2 things:<br>
+So here we have to do two things:<br>
 &nbsp; &nbsp;&nbsp; &nbsp;a.
 Making a webpage, where the live location of the device will be shown.<br>
 &nbsp; &nbsp;&nbsp; &nbsp;b.
 Sending the GPS data from Raspberry Pi to the webpage.
 ### a.
 Making a Realtime geolocation tracking webpage:
 So let's make the webpage first.
 So here we will use a API called <a href="https://www.pubnub.com/">PubNub</a>, which is used to deliver realtime data.
 Here we will use this to send our GPS data from Raspberry Pi to our webpage.
-We are using this API for 3 reasons:<br>
+We are using this API for three reasons:<br>
 &nbsp; &nbsp;&nbsp; &nbsp;a.
-This will make things easier for beginners as we don't have to deal with things like sockets, public IP etc.<br>
+This will make things easier for beginners as we don't have to deal with things like sockets, public IP, etc.<br>
 &nbsp; &nbsp;&nbsp; &nbsp;b.
-Its free until you scale.<br>
+It's free until you scale.<br>
 &nbsp; &nbsp;&nbsp; &nbsp;c.
-Most importantly you don't have upload your webpage on any kind of server (No need to pay money for a server).<br>
+Most importantly you don't have upload your webpage on any server (No need to pay money for a server).<br>

 Now here's the code for our tracking webpage: